 When we were younger, getting travel insurance seemed like an unnecessary expense.
 But now that we’re older, it’s easier for me to understand its value.
 The fact is, you never know what can happen on a trip.
 Most of the time, everything goes smoothly but it’s good to have an insurance policy just in case they don’t.

-We always get travel insurance from either World Nomads or SafetyWing.
-They’re both reliable travel medical insurance providers used by many digital nomads.
-Check out my article on why we buy travel insurance for a comparison of the two.
-Click on the links to get a free quote from World Nomads or SafetyWing.
+We always get travel insurance from SafetyWing or Heymondo.
+They’re travel insurance companies often used by many digital nomads.
+Click on the links to get a free quote from SafetyWing or Heymondo.
+Get 5% off on Heymondo if you purchase a policy using our link.

 7. Bring the Right Power Adapter